 Getting it all done needs a cool head and enough time - and time is a major concern for most managers.
 There is never enough, so it's essential to use what there is wisely.
-It means avoiding unplanned disruption wherever possible and stancing back from the day-to-day rush, so you get a clear picture of where your time ought to be going, and can plan accordingly
+It means avoiding unplanned disruption wherever possible and standing back from the day-to-day rush, so you get a clear picture of where your time ought to be going, and can plan accordingly.

-This means careful planning, and scheduling a civities to nake effective use of what time you have available.
-Observe you will be looking out for tips and techniques - the pare lots in here for you to use and try out.
+This means careful planning, and scheduling activities to make effective use of what time you have available.
+Obviously, you will be looking out for tips and techniques - there are lots in here for you to use and try out.

-A potential source of pressure calcarise is am differences between managers and non-managers in the way that they might take decisions and solve problems.
-There is always the chance that a decision could have been better, but all you can really do is to take a structure dapping in the get the best possible outcome at the time.
-Underlying all this is the need to set yourself goals and targets, seeing know where you are heading and how to get there.
-So, there is a for to do in managing yourself.
-By the end of this worlbook, you should feel more in control of your work and your lawn performance.
+A potential source of pressure can arise from differences between managers and non-managers in the way that they might take decisions and solve problems.
+There is always the chance that a decision could have been better, but all you can really do is to take a structured approach to get the best possible outcome at the time.
+Underlying all this is the need to set yourself goals and targets, so you know where you are heading and how to get there.
+So, there is a lot to do in managing yourself.
+By the end of this workbook, you should feel more in control of your work and your own performance.